❖ Week 05 Tuesday |

 ass1=# ERROR: already defined V

-create or replace view
+change create viewcreate or replace view

 ❖ Developing Complex SQL Queries |